 Solving internal problems, reviewing knowledge, coming up with new ideas, creating stories, or even planning for the future are all areas you can explore your mind without any external stimuli.

 Use “boring” moments as opportunities to brainstorm.
 It’s easier to cope with a humdrum reality if you can use the time to explore possibilities within your mind.

 If you’re really at a loss, you can imagine a story about two to three people and objects in your vicinity.
 This is a great way to exercise creativity and sharpen your observation skills.

 2. Seek Quality in the Now

 Try starting small with some simple questions.
 What are you doing right now?
 What can you find that has value for you?
 Seeking quality right now allows you to find it even if your environment is bare or overloaded.

 Activities like waiting in line can be turned into moments of self-reflection or times to remind yourself of your vision.

 Busyness and boredom could also be described as symptoms of resisting what is.
 Fully accepting whatever situation you are in and making the most of it is one way to conquer feeling bored.

-Resistance is something that can’t be done half-way.
-Either completely push away and seek quality elsewhere, or accept your surroundings and find it here.
+Resistance is something that can’t be done halfway.
+Either push away and seek quality elsewhere or accept your surroundings and find it here.